-Crochet is a craft that produces a similar effect to knitting, but many say that it’s easier to learn and commit to, largely because mistakes are easier to correct and you work with one needle (or hook, as it’s called in crochet), rather than two.
-It can also produce tighter stitches than knitting, which makes it easier to produce 3D objects, such as stuffed toys, as they retain their shape better.
+Crochet is a craft that produces a similar effect to knitting, but many say that it’s easier to learn and commit to, largely because mistakes are easier to correct and you work with one needle (or hook), rather than two.
+You can also produce tighter stitches than knitting, which makes it easier to create 3D objects, such as stuffed toys, as they retain their shape better.

 The word ‘crochet’ originates from the French word croche or croc, which means ‘to hook’.
 It’s thought that this technique was first developed sometime between the 15th and 17th centuries.
-But its exact origins are unknown, as it’s been historically linked to various different countries around the world – including China, England, and France.
+But crochet’s exact origins are unknown, and it’s been historically linked to various countries – including China, England, and France.

 In a nutshell, crochet is a needlework technique that involves using a single crochet hook to interlock loops of yarn, thread, or a similar material – and getting started is quite simple.
 A 4mm hook and some light yarn are generally recommended for beginners.
 To find out more, why not check out our beginner’s guide?

-The first thing to learn as a crochet beginner is how to create a chain stitch, and Hobbycraft’s handy video will show you how to do this.
+The first thing to learn is how to create a chain stitch, and Hobbycraft’s handy video will show you how to do this.
 Once you’ve mastered the chain stitch, you can start learning other techniques in preparation for your first crochet project.

-We also have a range of courses available through our website at variable prices.
-These will explain how you can learn crochet at home, in your own time and at your own pace.
-A couple of examples are International Open Academy’s Crochet for Beginners and Udemy’s Crochet Basics – Learn to Crochet Within A Week.
+You can browse crochet courses on our website.
+These will teach you how to crochet at your own pace.
+A couple of examples are International Open Academy’s Crochet for Beginners and Udemy’s Crochet Basics.

-Tie-dye is a versatile craft that you can use to update clothes in your wardrobe or add a unique touch to accessories like scrunchies, tote bags, or old socks.
+Tie-dye is a versatile craft that you can use to update clothes in your wardrobe or add a unique touch to accessories (like scrunchies, tote bags, or socks).
 You can even use it to save a piece of clothing that has an awkward stain, and pillowcases can be used too.

 While tie-dye was popular in the 60s and 70s, it’s recently made a comeback.
 More shops are stocking clothes with pastel-coloured tie-dye designs.
-However, if you want to save money and learn a new skill in the process, it’s worth having a go at making your own at home instead.
+However, if you want to save money and learn a new skill in the process, it’s worth having a go at doing it yourself at home instead.

-Many people initially think of tie-dye as something too awkward or messy, but it’s actually pretty straightforward – and lots of fun!
+Many people initially think of tie-dye as something too time-consuming or messy, but it’s actually pretty straightforward – and lots of fun!

 Before you start, you’ll need to think about what sort of colours you’d like to go for.
 For a more classic or simple tie-dye effect, you can use just one or two colours.
-Or, to create a statement piece, that really stands out, you could go for multi colours.
-Hobbycraft sells packs of a single colour, three colours, or a set of five.
+Or, to create a statement piece that really stands out, you could go for multiple colours.
+Hobbycraft sells packs of a single colour, two colours, or a set of five different colours.

-When choosing an item to act as your canvas, it’s best to go for clothes, accessories, or pillowcases that are made from natural materials like cotton or linen, as the dyes absorb into the fibres more easily.
+When choosing an item to act as your canvas, it’s best to go for items that are made from natural materials like cotton or linen, as the dyes absorb into the fibres more easily.

 If you’d like more inspiration, why not take a look at the video below?

-The wonderful thing about origami is that it’s inexpensive, can be done anywhere, and develops a number of different skills, such as hand-eye coordination, sequencing, maths reasoning – and of course, patience.
+The wonderful thing about origami is that it’s inexpensive, can be done anywhere, and develops several different skills, such as hand-eye coordination, sequencing, reasoning – and, of course, patience.
 Plus, all you need to get started is some paper and your hands.

 Popular origami shapes include animals and flowers.
 But people are increasingly pushing the boundaries of what they can create; making paper towns or hanging displays of intricate paper patterns and shapes.
-The craft didn’t originally allow cutting or glueing of paper, but many modern books and tutorials do sometimes use these techniques, often to add stability to the final design of a model.
+The craft didn’t originally allow the paper to be cut or glued, but many modern tutorials do sometimes use these techniques, often to add stability to the final model.

 The good news is that getting started with origami is pretty straightforward – all you’ll need is some origami paper.
-This can measure anywhere between 3” and 14” square, so it’s up to you to choose a size, depending on how big you’d like your models to be.
+This can measure anywhere between three and 14 square inches, depending on how big you’d like your models to be.

-You can either turn some plain or coloured paper into origami paper by cutting it to size, or you could consider buying some ready-made origami paper.
+You can cut paper into origami size, or you could consider buying some ready-made origami paper.
 Amazon has a huge selection, which you can find here.

 You could also consider using old magazine pages, music sheets, wrapping paper, or baking paper.
-Take a look at this article from The Spruce Crafts for more ideas on what you could use that you might already have at home.
+Take a look at this article from Crafting With Children for more ideas on what you could use that you might already have at home.

 To get started on your origami journey, why not take a look at our comprehensive beginner’s guide?
 It’ll explain everything you need to know; from what paper to buy and the basic folds, to tips on choosing your first project.

-We also have a number of origami courses at varying prices available through our website – such as Udemy’s Easy Origami with Eleni: Master the Basics of Paper Folding – which will set you off on the right track.
+We also have some origami courses at varying prices available through our website – such as Udemy’s Easy Origami with Eleni: Master the Basics of Paper Folding – which will set you on the right track.